uclchem/neuralpdr/README.md

 # emulating-3dpdr

+If you want to learn more about this code or cite me, the paper can be found at: https://arxiv.org/abs/2412.00758

 In this project we try to emulate the Photodissociation Region (PDR) code 3D-PDR for 1D-dimensional uniform clouds, the code solves the cooling, heating and chemistry as we move into a cloud (changing Av).